17 Jun Community Chat Now Available Online- Safeguarding Our Water: PFAS Q&A

 Summary:

 Jean Zhuang, a senior attorney at the Southern Environmental Law Center (SELC), described how the SELC is fighting to put the burden of PFAS removal on those who caused the pollution in the first place.
-The SELC is involved in multiple lawsuits against chemical manufacturers, such as Chemours, that is responsible for PFAS pollution in the Cape Fear River.
-Much of OWASA’s PFAS pollution comes from biosolids spread on land around Cane Creek Reservoir from Burlington’s Wastewater Treatment plant.
-Burlington halted application of biosolids in the Cane Creek watershed in 2017, but our community is still grappling with the effects of PFAS.
-The SELC is working with the City of Burlington to identify which industries are releasing this toxic waste into Burlington’s service area.
+The SELC is involved in multiple lawsuits against chemical manufacturers, such as Chemours, that are responsible for PFAS pollution in the Cape Fear River.The SELC is working to identify which industries are releasing this toxic waste into the upstream service area and whether they can be held accountable.

 Shadi Eskaf, director of the N.C.
 Division of Water Infrastructure, discussed the options for federal and state funding for public water utilities to address PFAS pollution.
 The N.C.
 Department of Environmental Quality (NCDEQ) provides federal and state funding to public water systems through low-interest loans and grants to study PFAS treatment technologies and improve infrastructure to remove PFAS from drinking water.
 Much of this funding comes from the Infrastructure Investment and Jobs Act, which includes funding to remove lead service lines and emerging contaminants, such as PFAS.

 The need for funding to remove PFAS from drinking water in North Carolina far exceeds the available funding.
 Part of the NCDEQ’s responsibility is to ensure this funding is allocated equitably among eligible water utilities that apply.
 In North Carolina, there are currently 300 public water systems, like OWASA, and 500 local government water systems affected by PFAS pollution that are eligible for this funding.
-Some of the criteria to secure funding includes:
+Some of the criteria to secure funding include:

-• Any public water system can apply (application is open twice a year)
+- Any public water system can apply (application is open twice a year)

-• Applications for PFAS projects are highly prioritized
+- Applications for PFAS projects are highly prioritized

-• Applications for projects that protect public health and the environment are highly prioritized
+- Applications for projects that protect public health and the environment are highly prioritized

-• Applications from water utilities serving disadvantaged communities are highly prioritized
+- Applications from water utilities serving disadvantaged communities are highly prioritized

 OWASA has applied for funding to help pay for construction of a new PFAS treatment facility.
 OWASA is also involved in a class action lawsuit against PFAS manufacturers.
 This lawsuit has been settled and OWASA does expect to see some compensation, but not enough to cover cost of construction.
 OWASA’s Board of Directors recently passed the Fiscal Year 2025 budget, which included a 15% rate increase.
 Close to half of this rate increase will go toward funding a $75 million project to construct a PFAS treatment facility at the Jones Ferry Road Water Treatment Plant.